bruk19/Capstone-project/README.md

 # Capstone-project

-> This is Microverse's first capstone project, where I built a mobile and desktop website for a fictional horse race event implementing the concepts I have earned in the first module: CSS, HTML, and JavaScript
+> This is Microverse's first capstone project, where I built a mobile and desktop website for a fictional car race event implementing the concepts I have earned in the first module: CSS, HTML, and JavaScript

 ## Built With